USFWS/secas/_posts/2020-01-24-Habitat-suitability-maps-for-at-risk-herpetofauna-species-in-the-longleaf-pine-ecosystem.md

 **What data is available and how to access it**

 Products from this analysis--spatial data representing habitat suitability for each species--are now [publicly available on ScienceBase](https://www.sciencebase.gov/catalog/item/5d0d2d45e4b0941bde52a20d).
 This main page describes the project and links you to specific data products.
 Even easier, you can follow the direct links to download geodatabases containing:
-- [30-m rasters indicating the predicted habitat suitability index](https://www.sciencebase.gov/catalog/item/5d0d4ba0e4b0941bde52a306) (between 0 [least suitable] and 100 [most suitable]) for each of 5 species evaluated, and
+- [30-m rasters indicating the predicted habitat suitability index](https://www.sciencebase.gov/catalog/item/5d0d4ba0e4b0941bde52a306) (between 0 [least suitable] and 100 [most suitable]) for each of 5 species evaluated
 - [Polygon shapefiles representing habitat suitability classes](https://www.sciencebase.gov/catalog/item/5d0d479de4b0941bde52a2ed) (low, moderate, and high suitability) for each species.
 Shapefiles also indicate if the habitat patch occurred on protected or unprotected lands, as shown in the map below.

 ![Map of suitable habitat by number of species and protection status]({{site.baseurl}}/images/Fig 5_All species_HSI overlap map_protection.jpg)